Vaa3D/vaa3d_tools/hackathon/shengdian/BoutonDetection/README.md

 5. update at 2021-08-10
    > reorganized code
 6. update at 2021-08-19
-   > image upsample and image enhancement were considered at radius estimation
+   > 1. image upsample and image enhancement were considered at radius estimation
+   > 2. image enhancement was used at refinement and a new version of mean-shift